saifeemustafaq/mentorship/cohort_2/giteshyelave@outlook.com/About_cloud.md

 - If compared to a public cloud, a private one provides wider opportunities for customizing the infrastructure to the company’s requirements.
 A private model is especially suitable for companies that seek to safeguard their mission-critical operations or for businesses with changing requirements.

 - Multiple public cloud service providers — including Amazon, IBM, Cisco, Dell and Red Hat — also provide private solutions along with public ones.

+- The Private Cloud model offers great levels of security and control, though cost benefits ought to be sacrificed to some extent.

+- Business organizations that have dynamic, critical, secured, management demand based requirement should adopt Private Cloud.

+- Common Private Cloud providers include VMware and Openstack.

 ![](https://www.sam-solutions.com/blog/wp-content/uploads/2017/08/a-private-cloud@2x.png)